KMKfw/kmk_firmware/docs/en/Display.md

 ```

 ## Text
-You're able to freely positon your text to place it wherever you want just by changing x and y values.
+You're able to freely position your text to place it wherever you want just by changing x and y values.

 ```python
 display.entries = [